-- If you are using a MacOS computer and you would like to learn how to allow pop-ups there, then you can go to Preferences > Security then uncheck the box to the left of Block pop-up windows.
+- If you are using a MacOS computer and you would like to learn how to allow pop-ups there, then you can go to Preferences > Security and then uncheck the box to the left of Block pop-up windows.

 - The Safari browser on a Macbook also lets you choose pop-up settings for specific websites.
 This includes a block and notify option, which causes a notification to appear in the address bar when a site tries to open a pop-up window.

-- The General section of the Safari menu where you go to change the Safari pop-up setting contains some other useful settings as well, such as how links are opened, and whether you can see a tab bar when the phone is in landscape orientation.
+- The General section of the Safari menu, where you go to change the Safari pop-up setting, contains some other useful settings as well, such as how links are opened and whether you can see a tab bar when the phone is in landscape orientation.

 - Other Web browsers on your iPhone have their own pop-up blocker settings.
 These other browsers include things like Firefox, Google Chrome, and the Microsoft Edge browser.
-For each of these browsers you can change the pop-up blocker settings by navigating through the Settings app located within the browser itself.
+For each of these browsers, you can change the pop-up blocker settings by navigating through the Settings app located within the browser itself.

 - If you aren’t able to tap Safari or the Settings app because they aren’t on your Home screen, then you can swipe down anywhere on the Home screen and search for the app instead.